reshamas/reshamas.github.io/_posts/2021-02-22-data-umbrella-afme-2021-scikit-learn-sprint-report.md

 - 06-Feb-2021:  Sprint  (10am to 2pm EAT)  [b]
 - 20-Feb-2021:  Sprint Follow-up Office Hours (10am to 11am EAT)

 [a] EAT = East Africa Time
 [b] Even though the event ended at 2pm EAT, participants continued to work on their sprint PRs (pull requests) throughout the day and weekend.
 Also, many scikit-learn core contributors were online to review the PRs.

 ### Sprint Day
 The sprint officially ran 4 hours (10am to 2pm EAT), which is limited time to submit a PR.
-Despite the limited time, the participants continued to work on their sprint PRs throughout the day and weekend.
-Also, many scikit-learn core contributors were online to review the PRs.
+The participants continued to work on their sprint PRs throughout the day and weekend.
+Also, many scikit-learn core contributors were online to review the PRs over the weekend and provide feedback.

 ### Follow-up Office Hours
 Office hours were set up 2 weeks after the sprint where some of the scikit-learn core contributors were available to answer questions on open PRs.